Around town | Siloam Springs Herald-Leader

 Fire Department feedback

-The Siloam Springs Fire Department offers an emergency medical services customer survey that will allow individuals treated by a city ambulance to provide feedback about their experience.

-People who have interacted with city EMS crews are asked to fill out the survey on the Fire Department page of the city's website at www.siloamsprings.com/199/Fire.
+People who have had any interaction with the city's EMS crews, are asked to fill out the survey located on the Fire Department page of the City's website, www.siloamsprings.com/199/Fire.

 Dogwood Literacy Council

-The Dogwood Literacy Council needs more volunteers who would like to become tutors.
+The Dogwood Literacy Council is in need of more volunteers who would like to become a tutor.
 Training and materials will be provided.
-For more information, call Charlie at 479-524-4009.
+For more information, contact Charlie at (479) 524-4009.

 Manna Center Thrift Store